Daniel J. Frey

 Which is why we move forward, why we march, why we shout, why we talk, why we listen.

-We that believe in justice for all will lead us to that better world where the brotherhood of man awaits us.
+We believe in justice for all, which will lead us to that better world where the brotherhood of man awaits us.

 Justice comes in ways we do not always expect.

-Yet justice will always answer for those that ring the bell of freedom.
+Yet justice will always answer for those who ring the bell of freedom.

 Peace.